reis/cv/AndreReis_markdown.md

 - **Agile**: Agile Software Development (University of Sao Paulo)
 - **Ruby on Rails**: _Ruby on Rails_ Conference (University of Sao Paulo)
 - **Java**: _Java_ teaching assistant  (UNIP)
-- **MS SQL**: MS SQL Server Administrator (Microsoft Education Partner)
+- **MS SQL**: _MS SQL Server_ Administrator (Microsoft Education Partner)

-## :raised_hand: Volunteering
+## Volunteering

-- **Half Marathon in East London**: Raised funds for multi-ethnical youth club in East London
+- **Half Marathon in East London**: Raised funds for a multi-ethnical youth club by _ELT Baptist Church_
-- **Summer Camps in Ireland**: Sports lessons and recreational activities for children in community centers.
+- **Summer Camps in Ireland**: Sports lessons and recreational activities for children in community centers with _OM Operation Mobilization_
-- **Summer Camps in Israel and Palestine**: Gardening, sports lessons and recreational activities for children in summer camps.
+- **Summer Camps in Palestine**: Gardening, sports lessons and recreational activities for children in summer camps at the _Tent of Nations_
-- **Medical Trip Assistant in Cananéia, Brazil**: Logistic support for medical assistance and recreational activities for children in risky areas.
+- **Medical Trip Assistant in Cananéia, Brazil**: Operational support to volunteer doctors and recreational activities for children in risky areas